VXOdc/VXOdc/README.md

 ---

-## Production Ecosystems & Core Engineering
+## Product Ecosystems & Core Engineering

 ### <a href="https://neurocompute.vercel.app/">**NeuroCompute**</a> — Real-Time AI Vision in the Browser
 A browser-based AI vision system that captures live webcam frames and runs them through a multimodal vision model for instant structured scene analysis — engineered for continuous real-time stability, not just short demos.